 People are dining out more than ever these days, but spending less.
 That’s what sparked Philip Johnson and wife Mary Randles to open The Terrace by E’cco, a sibling to Johnson’s well-established E’cco Bistro.

-The Terrace opened Thursday serving affordable Southeast Asian food and running one of the best happy hour deals in town.
+The Terrace opened in early November serving affordable Southeast Asian food and running one of the best happy hour deals in town.

 “We want to offer something really casual, where people can come every day if they like,” Randles says.
 “Whether they stay for half an hour or a couple of hours, it’s easy drinking and easy dining.”